Michael Vick Fast Facts

 May 20, 2009 - Vick is released from prison and into home confinement in Virginia.

 June 12, 2009 - Vick is released by the Atlanta Falcons.
-He is now eligible to sign with another team even though he has not been reinstated by NFL Commissioner Roger Goodell.
+He is now eligible to sign with another team even though he has not been reinstated by Goodell.

 July 20, 2009 - Vick is released from federal custody.